 “The junta are attacking innocent civilians in the townships.
 Now we face a food shortage due to the increasing number of IDPs.
 Even the villages that are sheltering the IDPs are now facing a food crisis themselves,” he added.

-There have been at least five airstrikes on civilian targets in Tabayin Township, said the spokesperson for the Tabayin’s Brothers group.
+There have been at least five airstrikes on civilian targets in Depayin Township, said the spokesperson for the Depayin’s Brothers group.

 As of Thursday, regime forces have burned down over 560 houses during their raids on 26 villages in the township since the coup, said the spokesperson.